 And there was the big question, the musical ‘Man of La Mancha’, inspired by Cervantes’ Don Quixote.
 When exactly we saw it was first a complete mystery for us.
 Why did my program say 1967 since we saw it together?
 Well, we didn’t.
 The program I have gave us some detective work, since John and I were both sure we had seen it together.
 However, I must have seen it with Allan in 1967 at the ANTA Washington Square Theatre in Greenwich Village, and John saw it a year later at the Martin Beck Theatre on Broadway, before we knew each other.
-That was the year before he moved to Paris in the fall of 1969, after two years at Brookhaven National Laboratory.
+That was the year before he moved to Paris in the fall of 1969, after two years at Brookhaven National Laboratory on Long Island.
 At the time I hadn’t read Don Quixote and I would most certainly have remembered it much better if I had.
 I loved Cervantes’ novel when I finally read it quite a few years ago.
 And that’s when it became clear to me that Sancho Panza is the real hero of the book, the one who again and again gets his master, the mad knight, out of real trouble whenever he has one of his whimsical ideas of saving damsels in distress, or some equally silly thing.

 There has rarely been a musical that had as much success as this one.9 Richard Kiley won a Tony Award for his performance as Cervantes/Don Quixote in the original production, After 2,329 performances of the original version, the musical was repeatedly revived, the last time in 2002.
 It was made into a movie with Peter O’Toole as Cervantes/Don Quixote, with a professional singer doing the sound track.